-7 Rule G: Water Appropriations Rule (Reserved) 1 2 7 3 7.1 Policy It is the District's policy to 4 5 a. maintain groundwater recharge and protect groundwater from contamination; b. promote management practices that protect groundwater recharge and quality; 6 c. support enforcement of wellhead protection plans, individual sewage treatment systems, and 7 community septic ordinances; d. support development and implementation of wellhead protection plans; 9 e. review appropriations requests for groundwater in HVRAs; and 10 11 f. evaluate the potential impacts of public or private infrastructure (including private and municipal groundwater appropriations) interference of flows on groundwater recharge, transmission, and 12 13 discharge.
-14 7.2 Regulation A DNR permit must be obtained within the HVRA Overlay District, as shown on the Lower Minnesota 15 River Watershed District High Value Resources Area Overlay District Map (Figure 1), in coordination 16 17 with the District, for the following: a.
-Temporary withdrawal of groundwater for construction dewatering; landscaping; dust control; 18 19 and hydrostatic testing of pipelines, tanks, and wastewater ponds 20 b.
-Permanent withdrawal of more than 10,000 gallons of water per day or one (1) million gallons 21 per year 7.3 Criteria 22 All projects under this rule shall be subject to the following regulations: 23 a.
-In all cases of groundwater appropriation requiring a DNR permit in the District, a copy of the 24 25 permit application and information on the location of the discharge/withdrawal shall be filed 26 with the District for review. b.
-Develop and submit a discharge management plan to the District 27 c.
-Demonstrate no net change in groundwater levels to adjacent fens and trout streams 28 29 7.4 Required Information and Exhibits
+7 Rule G: Water Appropriations Rule

+- a. maintain groundwater recharge and protect groundwater from contamination; - b. promote management practices that protect groundwater recharge and quality; - c. support enforcement of wellhead protection plans, individual sewage treatment systems, and community septic ordinances; - d. support development and implementation of wellhead protection plans;

+- e. review appropriations requests for groundwater in HVRAs; and - f. evaluate the potential impacts of public or private infrastructure (including private and municipal groundwater appropriations) interference of flows on groundwater recharge, transmission, and discharge.

+A DNR permit must be obtained within the HVRA Overlay District, as shown on the Lower Minnesota River Watershed District-High Value Resources Area Overlay District Map (Figure 1), in coordination with the District, for the following:

+- a.
+Temporary withdrawal of groundwater for construction dewatering; landscaping; dust control; and hydrostatic testing of pipelines, tanks, and wastewater ponds - b.
+Permanent withdrawal of more than 10,000 gallons of water per day or one (1) million gallons per year

+All projects under this rule shall be subject to the following regulations:

+- a.
+In all cases of groundwater appropriation requiring a DNR permit in the District, a copy of the permit application and information on the location of the discharge/withdrawal shall be filed with the District for review. - b.
+Develop and submit a discharge management plan to the District - c.
+Demonstrate no net change in groundwater levels to adjacent fens and trout streams

-- 30 The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by - 31 17 inches] and one set as electronic files in a format acceptable to the District): - 32 7.4.1 A site plan showing the following: - a.
-Property lines and delineation of lands under ownership of the applicant - 34 b.
-Existing and proposed elevation contours
+The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by 17 inches] and one set as electronic files in a format acceptable to the District):

-1 2 e.
-Identification of existing and proposed normal and ordinary high- and 100-year water elevations on-site 3 7.4.2 A discharge management plan showing the following: 4 5 a.
-Alternative sources of water considered and reasons why the groundwater appropriation proposed was selected 6 b.
-Well depth, number, and capacity in gallons per minute of pump(s) to be installed 7 8 e.
-Computations by a certified professional engineer showing no net change in groundwater levels adjacent to fen resources 9 10 d.
-Any potential impacts on trout waters, including trout waters not designated by the State of Minnesota, and strategies to reduce potential impacts 11 12 7.4.3 Information on any water storage facilities and capabilities and any proposed reuse and conservation practices 13 14 7.4.4 A contingency plan or draft agreement with the District to discontinue the appropriation in the event of restriction
+- 7.4.1 A site plan showing the following: - a.
+Property lines and delineation of lands under ownership of the applicant - b.
+Existing and proposed elevation contours - c.
+Identification of existing and proposed normal and ordinary high- and 100-year water elevations on-site - 7.4.2 A discharge management plan showing the following: - a.
+Alternative sources of water considered and reasons why the groundwater appropriation proposed was selected - b.
+Well depth, number, and capacity in gallons per minute of pump(s) to be installed - c.
+Computations by a certified professional engineer showing no net change in groundwater levels adjacent to fen resources

+- d.
+Any potential impacts on trout waters, including trout waters not designated by the State of Minnesota, and strategies to reduce potential impacts - 7.4.3 Information on any water storage facilities and capabilities and any proposed reuse and conservation practices - 7.4.4 A contingency plan or draft agreement with the District to discontinue the appropriation in the event of restriction